observablehq/framework/docs/search.md

 # Search

+Framework provides built-in full-text page search using [MiniSearch](https://lucaong.github.io/minisearch/).
+Search results are queried on the client using a static index computed during build, and supports fuzzy and prefix matching.

+<div class="tip">Search is not enabled by default.
+It is intended for larger projects with lots of static text, such as reports and documentation.
+Search will not index dynamic content such as data or charts.
+To enable search, set the <a href="./config#search"><b>search</b> option</a> to true in your config.</div>

-Search works in two stages: when Framework builds the site, it also creates an index of the contents.
-On the client, as soon as the user focuses the search input and starts typing a query, the index is retrieved and the matching pages are displayed in the sidebar.
+Search works in two stages: when Framework builds the site, it creates an index of the contents.
+On the client, as soon as the user focuses the search input and starts typing, the index is retrieved and the matching pages are displayed in the sidebar.
 The user can then click on a result, or use the up ↑ and down ↓ arrow keys to navigate, then type return to open the page.

-To enable search on your project, add a **search**: true option to your site’s [configuration](config).

-Indexation and retrieval are using [MiniSearch](https://lucaong.github.io/minisearch/), a JavaScript library that enables full-text search with many useful features (like prefix search, fuzzy search, ranking, boosting of fields).

-The pages are indexed each time you build, or deploy, your project; when working in preview, they are reindexed every 10 minutes.
+Pages are indexed each time you build or deploy your project.
+When working in preview, they are reindexed every 10 minutes.

-By default, all the pages found in the docs/ folder or defined in the configuration’s **pages** are indexed; you can however opt-out a page from the index by specifying an index: false property in its front-matter:
+By default, all the pages found in the project root (`docs` by default) or defined in the [**pages** config option](./config#pages) are indexed; you can however opt-out a page from the index by specifying an index: false property in its front matter:

 ```yaml
 ---